VCUWrightCenter/decoding-breast-cancer/README.md

 ### Step 08: Identifying Malignant Cells using InferCNV

-This step was only done once on a 30% subsampled dataset as using the entire dataset exceeded out compute resources.
+This step was only done once on a 33% subsampled dataset as using the entire dataset exceeded out compute resources.
 This script only processes all samples in the input file in batches of "k" at a time.
 The same 5 manually selected samples are also run with each batch and are used to calculate the Zscores.

+Usage NOTE: The MetaData CSV for inferCNV has to have 3 columns named exactly “Sample_ID,TissueType,inferCNV.normal”.
+The TissueType and inferCNV.normal columns are identical except the inferCNV column has "REFERENCE" in replacement of the tissue type for those samples that are to be used as the static number of reference samples to calculate the inferCNV scroe Z-score.
+Usage NOTE: The MetaData CSV for inferCNV has to use the EXACT name sample names that are used in step 06 for sample merging (i.e. the first column in the list CSV file).

 Step | Details
 ---  | ---